Easy Personalized Party Favor Ideas

 To decorate the bubble bottles for my Disney Micky Mouse party theme I planned to peel off the label and then cover the bottle with the card stock.

-Normally these labels would peel off no problem and in some cases they are glued on so badly that they fall of while the kids are playing with them.
+Normally these labels would peel off no problem and in some cases, they are glued on so badly that they fall off while the kids are playing with them.

 Well, the labels on these bubbles are glued on with cement glue I swear!
 When they didn’t come right off I soaked one in hot water and washed the label off one bottle.

 It took a good hour just to get the label off.
 But there was a sticky layer of glue I just couldn’t get off no matter how hard I scrubbed.
 I even tried using a magic eraser.

 So I said to myself forget it.
 It’s too much trouble to get these labels off.
 So I headed out to Party City to find some of those cute little bottles of bubbles in colors to match my party theme.